Spring Break Dehydration in Arizona: Why It Hits Harder

 How to recover from spring break dehydration

 1. Drink electrolytes, not just water.
-Plain water helps, but your body needs sodium, potassium, and magnesium to actually absorb and retain that fluid.
+Plain water helps, but your body needs sodium, potassium, and magnesium to absorb and retain that fluid.
 Grab a Pedialyte from the nearest Walgreens, mix in an electrolyte packet, or pick up a Gatorade.
 Electrolyte drinks make a noticeably bigger difference than sipping plain water all morning.

 3. Take ibuprofen, not Tylenol.
 Acetaminophen is processed by your liver, which is already working overtime if you were drinking.
-Ibuprofen reduces inflammation through a different pathway and is a safer choice for dehydration headaches.
+Ibuprofen reduces inflammation through a different pathway and is safer for dehydration headaches.
 Take it with food.

 These steps are free, practical, and will get most people through mild to moderate dehydration in 12 to 24 hours.
-If you need to recover faster, or you can't keep fluids down, read on.
+If you need to recover faster or you can't keep fluids down, read on.

 When you need more than water and rest

-Here's how the two recovery approaches compare:
+Here is how the two recovery approaches compare:

 | Oral rehydration | IV therapy | |